DEEJ4Y/Personal-Website/README.md

 The website was made entirely out of HTML and very little inline and external CSS.

 This project is representative of the HTML I learnt in the 'Introduction to HTML' and 'Intermediate HTML' modules in the course.
-The next module in the course was 'Introduction to CSS'.

 ![Site Image](https://raw.githubusercontent.com/davidjosephind/HTML-PersonalWebsite/master/Site%20Image.jpg)